 Patients, Study design and Follow-up

 Between September 2009 and December 2014, patients referred to Oslo University Hospital, Norway with potentially resectable pancreatic and periampullary malignancy were included in a standardised preoperative workup and evaluation in a multidisciplinary tumour board as detailed previously (19).
 Clinical data were recorded prospectively in an Epi-Info 3.5.3 database (CDC; Atlanta, GA; USA).
 The follow up included clinical status, computed tomography (CT) of the chest and abdomen as well as CA19-9 assessment twice a year.
 The mortality was deducted from the Norwegian Cause of Death Registry, provided by the Norwegian Institute of Public Health.
-The same patient cohort was described previously (20), with the observation period further extended by 25 months to January, 31st 2019.
+Since the same patient cohort was described previously (20), the observation period is extended by 25 months to January, 31st 2019.
 The study was undertaken in accordance to the STROBE(2014) and REMARK(2012) criteria for analysis and reporting.